Temperature-Gradient Effects on Electric Double Layer Screening in Electrolytes: One Dimension

-The above derivation relies on neglecting the electrostatic potential in Eq.~(\ref{eq:p1}).
-When the potential term is retained, the resulting profile no longer follows an exponential-like decay [Eq.~(\ref{eq:asym3})] but instead takes the non-exponential form [Eq. (\ref{eq:asym1})].
+The above derivation relies on neglecting the electrostatic potential in Eq.~(\ref{eq:p1}) and interpreting the bulk concentration as the local concentration inside the double-layer.
+When the potential term is retained, the effective screening length $\lambda_{\rm eff}$ given in Eq.~(\ref{eq:lmdeff}) can be derived without any ad hoc replacement of the bulk concentration.
+In this case, the resulting potential profile no longer exhibits an exponential-like decay [Eq.~(\ref{eq:asym3})], but instead takes the non-exponential form given in Eq.~(\ref{eq:asym1}).
 Near the electrode, this non-exponential solution can be approximated by an exponential-like decay with a power-law correction [Eq.~(\ref{eq:asym3})], from which $\lambda_{\rm eff}$ is obtained.
 Although $\lambda_{\rm eff}$ characterizes the decay close to the electrode, the overall potential profile remains non-exponential.
 As shown later, the exponential-like approximation [Eq.~(\ref{eq:asym3})] is valid only over a limited range.

 It is worth noting that the electrostatic potential in Eq.~(\ref{eq:p1}) is related to the ionic Seebeck coefficient.
 Under the charge neutrality condition ($\vec{j}_{\nu}=0$ for each species), Eq.~(\ref{eq:p1}) in one dimension with $\sum_{\nu} z_{\nu} q j_{\nu}/D_{\nu}=0$ gives